Alert

 Usage guidelines

-- When you need system status messaging - The alert may be in the form of a notification that keeps users informed of the status of a system.
+- You need system status messaging - The alert may be in the form of a notification that keeps users informed of the status of a system.
 This may or may not require the user to take action and/or respond.
 Some examples of this can be in the form of errors, warnings or generic updates for the users.

 Usability guidelines